TV and Film

 In this industry “you are your brand” so make sure that you reflect the image you would like to portray in everything you do.
 Periodically check your on-line presence on a range of search engines and make sure any social media accounts also correlate with your chosen professional image – your future employers may check!

 There are several and different routes into film and TV and it’s important to know what the typical route is for your area of interest.
-Screen Skills and BAFTA Guru are great resources for finding out about various entry routes into the business.
-Do your own research on people whose work you admire eg: reading industry websites such as IMDB (Internet Movie Database) and/or LinkedIn to find out more about their career path and trajectory.
+Screen Skills is a great resource for finding out about various entry routes into the business.
+Do your own research on people whose work you admire eg: read profiles on websites such as IMDB and/or LinkedIn to find out more about their career path and trajectory.

-You may also need to consider further study to develop the technical skills for your role.
+You may also need to consider further study or a short course to develop the technical skills for your role.
 It’s not mandatory for all roles, but can make a huge difference to your abilities and also crucially help you build your networks at the start of your career.
 For example, The National Film & Television School offers a range of short courses, diplomas and postgraduate courses.

 When choosing a course it’s very important to conduct detailed research not only on the content, but also teaching staff (visiting and permanent), other support they may offer such as, careers advice, their contacts within the industry and what their graduates have gone on to do.
-It’s highly recommended to visit and attend open days to meet staff, ask questions and see the teaching space and equipment available (there may also be virtual events you can attend).
+It’s highly recommended to visit and attend open days to meet staff, ask questions and see the teaching space and equipment available.

 If you’re not sure exactly what type of role you’re interested in, a role as a “runner” on a production or in a company is a great way to get experience and exposure to the different options available.
 As a runner, your role is unlikely to be strictly defined and you will be expected to provide support whenever asked.
 This can involve, photocopying, greeting guests, driving and delivering equipment.
-The work may not sound “glamorous” however it’s a fantastic way to meet and work with people doing different roles in the organisation, so use it as an opportunity to ask questions and learn as much as you can.
+This is a great way to meet and work with different people across an organisation, so use it as an opportunity to ask questions and learn as much as you can.

 Runner positions aren’t always advertised, however you can find out about upcoming productions via IMDB or IMDB Pro (there is a subscription fee for the latter).
 Some television studios such as ITV, BBC may advertise roles, so it’s also useful to check their vacancies pages.
 The website My First Job in Film, also advertises entry level positions.

-Another first foot in the door could be through the ScreenSkills Trainee Finder, an industry led programme to find and assist new talent to join the industry.
-There are eligibility criteria that you will need to meet and you do need some experience to apply, however it offers a great opportunity to start in the industry.
+Another first foot in the door could be through the ScreenSkills Trainee Finder or First Break - industry led programmes to find and assist new talent to join the industry.

 Application tips